How To

 Fostering a culture of innovation is a key aspect of the Systematic and Transformational stages in Gartner's AI Maturity Model.
 It’s what will encourage your team to unlock new growth potential as your team openly experiments and optimizes your strategy.

-As the world of artificial intelligence continues to evolve, businesses need to stay ahead of the curve to stay competitive.
-By understanding where you currently stand on Gartner's AI Maturity Model and implementing AI-driven solutions accordingly, you'll set your company on a path toward success in this rapidly changing landscape.
+By understanding where you (and the solutions you’re considering using) stand on Gartner's AI Maturity Model before implementing new AI-driven tools or processes, you'll set your company on a path toward success in this rapidly changing landscape.

 Your stakeholders will thank you for it.